opensearch-project/documentation-website/_security/access-control/read-only-role.md

 ## Additional permissions

-If you need access to additional permissions while using read_only role, for example for alerting and anomaly detection modules, check out the existing roles, for example "alerting_read_access" and "anomaly_read_access"
+If you need access to additional permissions while using the `read_only` role,  such as alerting and anomaly detection modules, check out the existing roles, such as `alerting_read_access` and `anomaly_read_access`.